 Now that you know how to clean and care for pearls, go put yours on!
 And if you're curious how to clean your other jewelry items, check out our Clean and Care guide.

 Interested in seeing how much it costs to insure a pearl necklace?
 It's less than you think.
-Click the button below to get a fast and free quote in minutes, without providing any personal information.
+Click the button below to get a free quote in a minute, without providing any personal information.